-If the propositions is true, we assign it the value 1, (or T); if it is false, we assign it the value logic 0, (or F).
+If the proposition is true, we assign it the value 1 (or T); if it is false, we assign it the value 0 (or F).

 There are two types of propositions.

 \blacklozenge An atom is a proposition that is not comprised of other propositions.